 BURGER BEAST’s Top 25 🍔s: #10 KUSH

-The only place in Miami with an absolutely killer Chili Burger is KUSH in Wynwood.
-KUSH’s house-ground burger is topped with their New Mexico-style chili, shredded jack cheese, and rough diced white onions.
-Part of the beauty of eating and enjoying this burger is scooping up all the droppings from the burger with a spoon after you’re done.
+The only place in Miami with a killer chili burger is KUSH in Wynwood.
+KUSH’s house-ground burger brings their New Mexico-style chili, shredded jack cheese, and rough diced white onions.
+Part of the beauty of eating this burger is scooping up all the droppings from the burger.

 *Even though this burger is not on the menu at KUSH’s sister restaurant LoKal in Coconut Grove, you can indeed order one there.